How I Learned to Breathe All Over Again

 Where to begin?
 Well, here.
-I recently turned 40 and ushered in the new decade with a blissful retreat to former Buddhist monk Thich Nhat Hanh’s Deer Park Monastery in Southern California, a peaceful place set among endless sunshine, winding roads and rolling hills.
+I recently turned 40 and ushered in the new decade with a blissful retreat to former Buddhist monk Thich Nhat Hanh’s Deer Park Monastery in Southern California.
+It is a peaceful place set among endless sunshine, winding roads and rolling hills.

 I was away for 7 days and when I returned it took me more than 2 weeks to dial back into the rhythm of regular life.
 I felt completely drunk with zen.
-It was as if the whole world was moving 3 times as fast as I was, and it made my head spin.
-I never before understood this phenomenon when friends or family members shared similar spiritual experiences–but it’s a real thing.
+It was as if the whole world was moving 3 times as fast as I was.
+It made my head spin!
+I never before understood this phenomenon when friends or family members shared similar spiritual experiences.
+But it’s a real thing.

 The Bells that Brought Me Home

-The retreat was a time for me to reflect and restore, to peel away the layers I’d spent years building around my heart each time I’d fallen in, and let go of love.
-It was a time and a place for me to reckon with myself, to come home to myself.
+The retreat was a time for me to reflect and restore.
+I began to peel away the layers I’d spent years building around my heart each time I’d fallen in, and let go of love.
+It was a time and a place for me to reckon with myself.
+I felt that I came home to myself.
 And the glorious, long tolls of the giant bell the monks rang each day woke me up and brought me home.

 As residents at the retreat, we were supposed to stop wherever we were and whatever we were doing anytime we heard a bell toll.
 The goal was to allow the bell chimes to bring us home to ourselves by being present and breathing with intention.
 Each time the bells rang I recited: